Spikenard: History

 In ancient Rome, nardus was used to flavor wine, and occurs frequently in the recipes of Apicius.
 During the early Roman empire, nardus was the main ingredient of a perfume (unguentum nardinum).

 Pliny's Natural History lists several species of nardus used in making perfume and spiced wine: Indian nard, a stinking nard called 'ozaenitidos' which is not used, a false nard ('pseudo-nard') with which true nard is adulterated, and several herbs local to Europe and the Eastern Mediterranean which are also called nardus, namely Syrian nard, Gallic nard, Cretan nard (also called 'agrion' or 'phun'), field nard (also called 'bacchar'), wild nard (also called 'asaron'), and Celtic nard.
 Celtic nard is the only species Pliny mentions which he does not describe when listing the species of nard in book 12 of Natural History suggesting it is synonymous with another species, probably with the species Pliny refers to as 'hirculus', a plant Pliny attests to growing in the same region as Gallic nard and which he says is used to adulterate Gallic nard.
 Both are widely assumed to be cultivars or varieties of Valeriana celtica.

+Gentner suggests that hirculus may be Valeriana saxatilis L., which, like Valeriana celtica, has a camphor-like odour, but it is less pleasant.

 Indian nard refers to Nardostachys jatamansi, stinking nard possibly to Allium victorialis, false nard to Lavandula stoechas, Syrian nard to Cymbopogon nardus, Gallic nard to Valeriana celtica, Cretan nard to Valeriana italica (syn.
 V. dioscoridis, V. tuberosa), and wild nard to Asarum europaeum.
 Field nard, or 'bacchar', has not been conclusively identified and must not be confused with species now called "baccharises" referring to species native to North America.
+The English botanist John Hill mentions that a plant described by Dioscorides as baccharis may refer to ploughman's-spikenard.

 Culture

-Spikenard is mentioned in the Bible being used for its fragrance.
+Spikenard is mentioned in the Bible as being used for its fragrance.

-In the Hispanic iconographic tradition of the Catholic Church, the spikenard is used to represent Saint Joseph.
+In the Iberian iconographic tradition of the Catholic Church, the spikenard is used to represent Saint Joseph.
 The Vatican has said that the coat of arms of Pope Francis includes the spikenard in reference to Saint Joseph.

 Nard (Italian nardo) is also mentioned in the Inferno of Dante Alighieri's Divine Comedy:

+Spikenard is also mentioned as an herb protecting Saint Thecla from wild beasts in the apocryphal text The Acts of Paul and Thecla.